IIGROUP/RADN/README.md

 ### Attention Maps
 <p align="center"> <img src="Figures/attention_maps.png" width="75%"> </p>

+## TODO (If I have free time)
+- Release the checkpoint of RADN
+- Simplify the code
+- etc.

 ## Acknowledgment
 The codes borrow heavily from WaDIQaM implemented by [Dingquan Li](https://github.com/lidq92/WaDIQaM) and we really appreciate it.